- Foundations of building

 House Construction Step-3 | Excavation and Foundation | How to Build Home?

-EXCAVATION IN BLACK COTTON SOIL SHORING FOR EXCAVATION
+PRECAUTION IN EXCAVATION BLACK COTTON SOIL SHORING FOR EXCAVATION

 Collapsing of the sides is one of the major problems while excavating black cotton soil, making it a risky and dangerous job.
 The precautions to be taken are listed below.